michael-olufemi/michael-olufemi/README.md

 - 👋 Hi, I’m @michael-olufemi
-- 👀 I’m interested in Genomics/Bioinformatics/Cellelular and Molecular biology, Oncogenomics
+- 👀 I’m interested in Genome evolution
-- 🌱 I’m currently learning Parasitology, Genetics and Bioinformatics
+- 🌱 I’m currently a PhD student in Bioinformatics
-- 💞️ I’m looking to collaborate on Oncogenomics/Genomics/ Precision Medicine
 - 📫 How to reach me olufemim3@gmail.com

 <!---